Need mobility assistance?

 - Terminal 3: Posts 17, 29

-The attendant can also meet you at the parking, Sheraton hotel, Alt hotel and UP Express.
+The pre-arranged attendant can also meet you at the parking, Sheraton hotel, Alt hotel and UP Express.
 Assistance is available approximately three hours prior to your flight’s departure.

 Note: there is no designated drop off area on the Arrivals level at this time.
-However, Express Pass is available, where you can park for up to 20 minutes for free when picking up or dropping off passengers.
+However, Express Pass is available, where families can park for up to 20 minutes for free when picking up or dropping off passengers.
 Book your free Express Pass.

 Want to borrow a wheelchair?